For the last several years, I’ve been having a shake for breakfast nearly every day.

 - 15.16 x 15.16 x 13.11 inches vs. 12.01 x 7.72 x 15.94 inches

-Put all the ingredients into the Nutribullet Rx cup.
+Put all the ingredients into the Nutribullet Rx (affiliate link) cup.
 Consider the following order to make the shake mix well and avoid getting whey protein powder all over the place as I’ve done many times:

 - Add strawberries

 - Add nut butter